magsoft2/Perfon.Net/README.md

     PerfMonitor.Configuration.EnablePerfApi = true; // Enable getting perf values by API GET addresses 'api/perfcounters' and  'api/perfcounters?name={name}'
     PerfMonitor.Configuration.EnablePerfUIApi = true; // Enable getting UI html page with perf counters values by API GET 'api/perfcountersui' or 'api/perfcountersuipanel'

-	//Start the poll with period 2000
+	//Start the poll with period 2000ms = 2sec
     PerfMonitor.Start(GlobalConfiguration.Configuration, 2000);
 ```

+Note, that you need to enable attribute routing via config.MapHttpAttributeRoutes() in your Web Api application;

 Features:
 * Use PerfMonitor.UIPage and PerfMonitor.UIPanel for getting UI html as string for return it in your own controllers